kindasneaki/Archipelago.RiskOfRain2/README.md

 ## Changelog
 Internal versions are unreleased versions of the mod.
 They are pointed out in the changelog so that I can sort my work and to allow others to follow my progress between releases.

+**1.2.6**

+* Look up checks when entering a map instead of when starting a run.
+* Add stage name to UI.
+* Bug Fixes:
+    * Passwords were not used.

 **1.2.5**

 * Add Beads of Fealty for real this time